pulp-platform/redmule/README.md

 RedMulE's *Engine* features a parametric number of CEs, that can be decided throught the *ARRAY_WIDTH* and *ARRAY_HEIGHT* parameters, and a parametric number of Pipeline Registers (*PIPE_REGS*) within each CE.
 The value of the *ARRAY_WIDTH* parameter is upper-bounded as it depends on the *ARRAY_HEIGHT* and the *PIPE_REGS* values.
 Its maximum value equals **ARRAY_HEIGHTxPIPE_REGS**, while the bitwidth of RedMulE's memory interface can be calculated as **ARRAY_HEIGHTx(PIPE_REGS+1)xnumbits(FP_FORMAT)**. *FP_FORMAT* corresponds always to the internal precision (FP16).
 For example, the default RedMulE configuration provides *ARRAY_HEIGHT*=4 and *PIPE_REGS*=3, resulting in a 256-bits memory port and in *ARRAY_WIDTH* $\le$ 12.
 Each CE contains a Fused Multiply-Add (FMA) and two FP Non Computation Operators (FNCOMP) to support all the GEMM-Ops grouped under the table above.
 The FMA and FNCOMP modules are adapted from the open-source [Transprecision Floating-Point Unit](https://github.com/openhwgroup/cvfpu).
 RedMulE code is written in System Verilog and all its submodules are available under the `rtl` folder.
 The `rtl/redmule_pkg.sv` contains all the required parameters available to instantiate RedMulE.
-RedMulE's dependencies are handled through [bender](https://github.com/pulp-platform/bender), but can also be managed through IPstools.
+RedMulE's dependencies are handled through [bender](https://github.com/pulp-platform/bender), but can also be managed through other tools.

 ## RedMulE Golden Model